4 Minute Read

 Western Colorado Botanical Gardens

 Looking for fun photo opportunities with floral backdrops?
 Check out the Western Colorado Botanical Gardens.
-This unique wedding venue offers multiple ceremony locations including a library, a secret garden, and a tropical rainforest.
+This unique wedding venue offers multiple ceremony locations including a library, a secret garden and a tropical rainforest.
 Prices range from $75 to $200 an hour depending on your location and date.

 Aesthetic Collective

-If you want an intimate indoor venue with a chic historic feel and ample natural lighting, consider saying your vows at Aesthetic CollectiveLocated in a rustic brick building in the heart of Grand Junction, this event space is perfect for those looking to get creative with decorations, ensuring the setting matches your personality.
-To help capture your special day, you can also book Aesthetic Collective’s studio photographer when you rent the space.
+If you are seeking an intimate indoor venue with a chic historic feel and ample natural lighting, consider saying your vows at Aesthetic Collective.
+Located in a rustic brick building in the heart of Grand Junction, this event space is ideal for those looking to get creative with decorations, ensuring the setting matches your personality.
+To help capture your wedding day, you can also book Aesthetic Collective’s studio photographer when you rent the space.

 Grand Junction Elopement Vendors

-Bakeries
+Bakeries & Caterers

 Florist